wrenger/obsidian-languagetool/README.md

 We support LanguageTool Premium.

-> ⚠️ Please report any bugs, issues, or suggestions related to this Plugin to us (this GitHub Repository) directly and **_not_** to LanguageTool, as this is an unofficial community plugin
+> ⚠️ Please report any bugs, issues, or suggestions related to this plugin to us (this GitHub repository) directly and **_not_** to LanguageTool, as this is an unofficial community plugin.

-You (obviously) need a Premium Account and an API key to use the premium features.
+You (obviously) need a premium account and an API key to use the premium features.
 You can generate your API key at <https://languagetool.org/editor/settings/access-tokens>

 Configure your email, API key, and the new URL (https://api.languagetoolplus.com) in the plugin settings

-## Manually installing the plugin
+## Manually Installing the Plugin

 - Run `yarn install` and `yarn build` in the root directory of the repository.
 - Copy over `main.js`, `styles.css`, `manifest.json` from the latest release to your vault `VaultFolder/.obsidian/plugins/languagetool/`.